PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 URLs
 ----
-The first argument to most of the session methods is the URL.
+The first argument to most of the client methods is the URL.
 However, there is no need to specify a complete API URL.
 Any path relative to the root of the API, whether or not it includes a leading slash, is automatically normalized to a complete API URL.
 For instance, one can specify ``users/PABC123`` or